kopalite/ExpressWalker/README.md

             var values = new HashSet<PropertyValue>();
             manualVisitor.Visit(parentObject, parentBlueprint, 10, new InstanceGuard(), values);

+//Paremeter 'met' in expressions above is optional metadata object set in design-time.
+//It can be set by [VisitorMetadata] property attribute in visited class.
+//e.g. in example above, there is [VisitorMetadata("AnyString")] on property Parent.TestString1.

 ```

 Many thanks to Francisco José Rey Gozalo for contributing with ideas and solutions.